-The holiday season is often referred to as the season of giving but for retailers it truly is the season of selling.
+The holiday season is often referred to as the season of giving but for retailers, it truly is the season of selling.
 In 2012 over 720,000 seasonal workers were hired as the holiday season accounts for between 20 and 40 percent of a retailer’s annual income.
-For the high risk high reward merchant entrepreneur the holidays are the golden ticket and pay-out for your investment.
-Knowing the forecasts and sales projections is a pivotal part of high risk market research.
+For the high-risk high-reward merchant entrepreneur, the holidays are the golden ticket and pay-out for your investment.
+Knowing the forecasts and sales projections is a pivotal part of high-risk market research.

 Marginal Retail Sales Growth Expected

 The National Retail Federation reported a marginal sales increase in 2012 of 3.5% for retailers.
 The projection for the 2013 holiday season is projected at 3.9%, an increase of .4%, marking a tepid growth at best.
 The primary cause for restraint on the part of consumers comes from the uncertainty and lack of stability regarding the debt ceiling in Washington.
 The uncertainty in Washington casts a shadow over traditional sales variables such as consumer confidence, disposable income, and consumer credit ratings.
-Signs for optimism do show through the uncertainty with an increase in consumer demand for larger-ticket items this holiday season.
+Signs of optimism do show through the uncertainty with an increase in consumer demand for larger-ticket items this holiday season.

 A major trend from 2012 that is expected to carry on through 2013 is the booming growth in online sales.
-The final financial quarter of 2012 saw e-commerce sales increase 15.5% reflecting the new online favoring consumer base.
+The final financial quarter of 2012 saw e-commerce sales increase by 15.5% reflecting the new online favoring consumer base.
 Bargain shoppers go online to find the best rates for their transactions.
 Access to peer reviews and the ability to buy from home and then pick-up in store contribute to the marked growth in e-commerce.
 Additionally, the mobile app industry creates thousands of apps yearly to help holiday shoppers do their gift-hunting online.
 Online sales, according to shop.org, are expected to once again grow between 13-15%.

-Implications for High Risk Merchants
+Implications for High-Risk Merchants

 Looking for a merchant account?

-eMerchantBroker.com is ranked the #1 high risk processor in the country by topcreditcardprocessors and can help you get started today.
+eMerchantBroker.com is ranked the #1 high-risk processor in the country by topcreditcardprocessors and can help you get started today.